changbinwang/templeton/README.txt

 =======

 Templeton is deep in the middle of development and doesn't have a smooth install procedure.
-As such, it should only be installed expert developers.
+As such, it should only be installed by expert developers.

 To install Templeton, read the installation section in the Templeton